What age should you start training your gundog puppy?

 Your situation is unique

-If your dogs are kennelled like my spaniels are, then you don’t have to worry so much about making a start in training because your dogs will not be influenced by other members of the family, or by having to lead walk outside of training sessions.
+If your dogs are kennelled like my spaniels used to be, then you don’t have to worry so much about making a start in training because your dogs will not be influenced by other members of the family, or by having to lead walk outside of training sessions.

-If you want to ‘trial’ your dogs then you need to take care to maintain hunting drive and speed.
-If you want to shoot over your dogs or pick up with them, then you will need to cherish and nurture that retrieving desire.
+If you want to ‘trial’ your spaniels then you need to pay serious attention to building and maintaining hunting drive and speed.
+If you want to shoot over your retrievers or pick up with them, then you will need to cherish and nurture that retrieving desire.
 Go easy on the steadiness and don’t introduce it until your puppy is retrieving with panache!

 Teaching your puppy to sit, and even to walk to heel at four or five months old, using modern and positive methods is not likely to be in conflict with those aims.
 Just remember to keep it fun, upbeat, and to enjoy yourselves.